RamilGauss/MMO-Framework/readme.md

 ## Why?

-- Expanding the capabilities of ready-made MMO RPG games.
+- Proof of Concept.
+Expanding the capabilities of ready-made MMO RPG games.
 You can add new functionality by writing your own server for an existing client.
 One of the possible options for such an implementation: a client patch that embeds the MMO transport from the MMO-Framework into the client (or intercepting and replacing packets).
 Further, the transfer of the commands used in the client to the server code.
 And writing server logic.
 Server implementation with MMO-Framework can include physics, network, logic and database.